azad-p/BlockchainNetwork/README.md

 MainClass.java contains the main class.
 Located in the src folder.

-* NOTE: This is not requires for Part A. We have removed Jung temporarily for improved memory usage, as we had implemented this in two ways *
+* NOTE: This is not required for Part A. We have removed Jung temporarily for improved memory usage, as we had implemented this part in two different ways *

 ## Output